Chapter 7 Bankruptcy Means Test

 Consider Jerome, who is a self-employed electrician.
 He owns a truck through a limited liability company he created and owes $25,000 on the vehicle.
 He earns about $56,000 a year and owns his home, which has a $250,000 mortgage and a balance of $30,000 on a home equity line of credit.
 He has both business and consumer debt and is unable to meet his minimum payments.

-To determine whether he is eligible for a Chapter 7 filing, he must separate his business expenses from his personal debt.
-If most of his troubles are related to the electrical business.
-To determine this, he would need to add up all the business debts, including what he owes on the truck and the tools that he uses as part of his work.
+To determine whether he is eligible for a consumer Chapter 7 filing, he must separate his business expenses from his personal debt.
+He would need to add up all the business debts, including what he owes on the truck and the tools that he uses as part of his work.
 If most of his debt is connected to the business, he would file a business bankruptcy.
 If not, he would begin a means test to learn whether he is eligible to file for personal Chapter 7 bankruptcy.

 Keep in mind that bankruptcy is usually reserved for those with crippling or insurmountable financial problems.
 Before proceeding with a filing, consider other options.
 You can contact your creditors to propose a debt settlement or you could visit a nonprofit debt management or debt counseling company.